Obnoxious woman won't move bag on NJ Transit train, gets schooled

 There's arrogance, then there's this woman.

 Some (no adjective exists clean enough to write here) woman was a passenger on a Trenton-bound NE corridor train Wednesday night.
 So was her purse.
 On a over-crowded, standing room only NJ Transit train, this woman felt her bag deserved its own seat.
 She's sitting in a row of three seats, occupying seat 1 and her bag purposely placed on seat 2.
-In the video on NJ.com you'll see a horrified looking guy in seat 3 who clearly doesn't want to be anywhere near this awkward situation.
+In this video courtesy of Thaedra Frangos, you'll see a horrified looking guy in seat 3 who clearly doesn't want to be anywhere near this awkward situation.

 Awkward because the woman was challenged and it was all caught on video.
 People are heard excoriating her to get her bag off that seat so one more person could sit down.